Iford Arts Education Programme: GINGERBREAD – Hansel and Gretel

 2018: The Iford Arts Education Outreach Project presents: Gingerbread.

 This year Iford Arts Education and Outreach has targeted schools where we can really make a difference, engaging children who would not normally be offered such experiences.
 Six local primary schools – Newtown, Studley Green, Staverton, The Grove, Walwayne Court and Winsley – have come together, this summer, to take part in a once-in-a-lifetime opportunity to watch, write and take part in an opera in the woods.
-This year, our project, ‘Gingerbread’, is bigger and even more ambitious, involving over 200 children in a specially designed production of Humperdinck’s HANSEL AND GRETEL.
-They will go on a mystery tour through the hidden woods, to find Hansel and Gretel’s cottage, see Mother cooking over a fire, follow the children as they get lost and discover the witch’s hovel in the darkest shade of the willows.
-But will they all escape without being eaten?!
+This year, our project, ‘Gingerbread’, was bigger and even more ambitious, involving over 200 children in a specially designed production of Humperdinck’s HANSEL AND GRETEL.
+They went on a mystery tour through the hidden woods, to find Hansel and Gretel’s cottage, saw Mother cooking over a fire, followed the children as they got lost and discovered the witch’s hovel in the darkest shade of the willows.
+But did they escape without being eaten?!

-This magical, fairy-tale operatic adventure will be the culmination of a two week project, where the children will participate in a grand launch day, meeting and questioning the opera singers, singing together and unravelling the story and the music.
-They will take part in two and a half days of school workshops, devising and creating their own drama and music, learning about their own voices and preparing to take part in the opera!
+This magical, fairy-tale operatic adventure was a culmination of a two week project, where the children participated in a grand launch day, meeting and questioning the opera singers, singing together and unravelling the story and the music.
+They took part in two and a half days of school workshops, devising and creating their own drama and music, learning about their own voices and preparing to take part in the opera!

-Led by the Education and Outreach Officer, composing and drama animateurs, singers from the cast and the New Generation Programme Director, this delicious spectacle will offer the children an experience they will never forget!
+Led by the Education and Outreach Officer, composing and drama animateurs, singers from the cast and the New Generation Programme Director, this delicious spectacle offerered the children an experience they will never forget!